 It's no secret that I want to will open a bar one day.
-I've been talking about it for over a decade now since I was moonlighting as a bartender, just waiting for the right time.
+I've been talking about having a place of my own for over a decade now since I was moonlighting as a bartender, just waiting for the right time.
 I'm ready, I've been ready, the customers are ready, but the land unfortunately isn't.

 Always think big... @The7LineSaloon— Darren Meenan (@DarrenJMeenan) October 10, 2013

 I doubt I'd call it The 7 Line Saloon, but I scooped up the twitter handle in 2013 just incase.
-Has a decent following for having never tweeted.
+It has a decent following for having never tweeted.
 If you've seen how T7LA rolls, I have zero doubt the place would be mobbed no matter what the name is.

 No disrespect to McFaddens, Mikkeller (great addition this past season.
 Can't beat a local craft beer brewed feet from the field), or the Pine, but we need more.
 Much more.
 Wrigleyville will never be duplicated, but it would be nice to have some options.

-Visitors that aren't previously in the know are always left confused when they see what surrounds the ballpark.
+Visitors that aren't previously in the know are always left confused when they see what surrounds our ballpark.
 Nothing.
 That needs to change.

 Who knows how much longer the Willets Point redevelopment will take on 126th street.
 They have started, but your guess is as good as anyones.

 Back in October I did a little research about the shack out on the Flushing Bay pier at the Worlds Fair Marina.
 It would be perfect to renovate.
 Tasty drinks, live music on the water, light food menu, and a few minute walk to the ballpark.
 Zero cons besides being seasonal.